FortyFiveDegrees/i1-encoder/README.md

 4. Enjoy!

-Note: It Takes a few minutes for the i1 encoder to download all 36 Radar Frames on the first run.
-So give it time
+Note: It may Take a few minutes for the i1 encoder to start downloading all 36 Radar Frames when you first run the script.
+So give it time.

 ---------------